Basdeo Panday: UNC, Prime Ministership, and electoral crises

 Panday and the other expelled ministers founded the Caucus for Love, Unity and Brotherhood (CLUB '88), which he revealed in October would become the United National Congress (UNC) on 30 April 1989.
 Economic decline, austerity, racial tensions and, above all, the failed but impactful 1990 coup attempt led to the NAR being swept out of power in the 1991 general election and the UNC, led by Panday, becoming official opposition.

 The 1995 general election was a defining moment in Panday's career.
 The ruling PNM party called an early vote, expecting a victory.
 However, the election ended with the PNM and UNC holding 17 seats each, and the NAR holding 2.
-The UNC and NAR entered a coalition, thereby bringing the UNC into power and making Panday the first Indo-Trinidadian Prime Minister of Trinidad and Tobago.
-In 1995 Panday was charged with five counts of sexual indecency related to a harassment case brought by a former female supporter, however he was freed less than two after the 1995 election.
+The UNC and NAR entered a coalition, thereby bringing the UNC into power and making Panday the first Hindu and Indo-Trinidadian and Tobagonian Prime Minister of Trinidad and Tobago.
+In 1995 Panday was charged with five counts of sexual indecency related to a harassment case brought by a former female supporter, however he was freed less than two weeks after the 1995 election in what was seen as a politically motivated charge.

-Panday once again led the UNC to victory in the 2000 election, being sworn in as Prime Minister for a second time.
+Panday once again led the UNC to victory in the 2000 election, being sworn in as prime minister for a second time.
 In 2001, UNC MPs Ramesh Maharaj, Trevor Sudama, and Ralph Maraj alleged government corruption, pressuring Panday to appoint a Commission of Inquiry; Panday responded by firing Maharaj.
 Sudama and Maraj then resigned, leaving the UNC with a minority.
 Panday was thus forced to call a new election.
 The 2001 general election resulted in an unprecedented 18–18 tie between the UNC and PNM, sparking a constitutional crisis over who should form government.
 Both parties agreed to abide by the decision of the president, A.N.R.
 Robinson, as to who would lead the government, as well as to form a unity government.
 However, Panday reneged on the agreement when Robinson appointed PNM leader Patrick Manning, finding his explanation for doing so (Manning's "moral and spiritual values") unsatisfactory.
 Panday also argued that Robinson did not act in accordance with the constitution by choosing Manning, as he did not hold the majority in parliament.
 He refused to accept the position of Leader of the Opposition in protest.